Morwenn/cpp-sort/doc/sorter-adapters.md

 12 | 12465394560
 13 | 179294186880

 The algorithms 0 to 3 use an unrolled insertion sort.
-The following algorithms use a recursive selection sort, which eventually falls back on the unrolled insertion sort, performing a bit less move operations than a regular selection sort.
+The algorithm 4 uses a simple selection sort.
+The following algorithms use a recursive bidirectional selection sort, sometimes known as cocktail selection sort or minmax sort.
+While it does not perform less moves than a selection sort, it performs a bit less comparisons.
 This adapter has no upper bound, it can sort an array of size 155 if needed, but then it might generate too much code, so try to keep the size low if possible.

 The simple `low_moves_adapter` takes a `Sorter` template parameter so that it can fall back to that sorter when it is given to sort something else than `std::array`